We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 2. Phentermine/topiramate (Qsymia)

-Effectiveness: One review concluded that phentermine/topiramate resulted in an average weight loss of 17 lb (7.7 kg) and significantly reduced belly fat, blood pressure, blood sugar, and cholesterol levels (
+Effectiveness: One research review concluded that phentermine/topiramate resulted in an average weight loss of

 3. Naltrexone/bupropion (Contrave)

-A doctor can determine whether Contrave may be a good option for you and may provide a prescription.
+A doctor can determine whether Contrave may be a good option for you and then provide a prescription.
 Some online services may also prescribe Contrave following a virtual consultation with a healthcare professional.

-How it works: Though the exact mechanism of naltrexone/bupropion is not fully understood, it’s believed to promote weight loss by acting on certain parts of the brain to reduce food intake, boost metabolism, and increase feelings of fullness (
+How it works: Though the exact mechanism of naltrexone/bupropion isn’t fully understood, it’s believed to

-Effectiveness: One review of four studies showed that naltrexone/bupropion was associated with significant weight loss compared to a placebo.
-Over 1 year, participants lost an average of 11–22 lb (5–9 kg) (
+Effectiveness: One review of four studies showed that naltrexone/bupropion was associated with significant weight loss compared with a placebo.
+Over 1 year, participants lost an average of

 4. GLP-1 agonists

 Two GLP-1 agonists have been approved for weight loss, including liraglutide (Saxenda) and semaglutide (Wegovy).
-Both are available as a self-administered injection, but liraglutide is administered once daily while semaglutide is only injected once per week (11, 12).
+Both are available as a self-administered injection, but liraglutide is administered once daily, while semaglutide is only injected once per week.

-Though not approved specifically for weight loss, some other GLP-1 agonists intended to treat type 2 diabetes are also sometimes prescribed off-label for weight management, including (
+Though not approved specifically for weight loss, some other GLP-1 agonists intended to treat type 2 diabetes are sometimes prescribed off-label for weight management,

 - semaglutide (Ozempic or Rybelsus)